sf-wdi-38/rails-view-templating/README.md

             DELETE /turkeys/:id(.:format)      turkeys#destroy
 ```

 The **Prefix** on the left clues us in to the available URL and path helpers.

 Just taking the first line, we can tell that a `turkeys_path` helper exists.
 This method will return the path that corresponds to the index route for all turkeys (`'/turkeys`).

 Looking further down the line, we can see following helpers exist: `new_turkey_path`, `edit_turkey_path`, `turkey_path`.

 Some of those routes require an **id**.
-For those helpers, we'll pass an object (or an integer) to tell the helper how to fill in the id portion of the path.
+For those helpers, we'll pass an argument to tell the helper how to fill in the id portion of the path.

 ```
 # examples
 turkey_path(12)        =>  "turkeys/12/edit"
 turkey_path(@turkey)   =>  "turkeys/#{@turkey.id}"
 ```

 You can set individual route prefixes by using `as:` in your routes.